sassmilic/JSON-Parser/README.md

 * completely refactor to use a stack
 * related to above: read one character from file at a time; no loading entire file to memory
 * migrate tests from docstrings to seperate file

-Another note: No, this doesn't have anything to do with Chainlink.